 When individuals get to know each other and start to understand one another on a more intellectual and emotional level.

 Where the decision is made to either continue or stop talking altogether.

 Stages In Practice

-The process I have used for sales is always the same, the thing that changes constantly is “how” I am either initiating the first contact or what I am saying.
-My goal of course is to reduce uncertainty the customer has for me as well as increase the likelihood that they will do business with me.
+The process I have used for sales was always the same, the thing that changes consistently is “how” I am either initiating the first contact, or what I am saying.
+My goal of course is to reduce uncertainty the customer has for me, which would increase the likelihood that they will do business with me.

-Uncertainty reduction theory also seems to correlate with Impression Formation or the process by which individual pieces of information about someone else are integrated to form a overall impression of the individual.
+Uncertainty Reduction Theory also seems to correlate with Impression Formation or the process by which individual pieces of information about someone else are integrated to form an overall impression of the individual.
 Using this I would always give a personal story about myself to the prospect so they would feel like they know me more.
 Sometimes, with the limited time people have now-a-days you have to introduce yourself only to set up a future appointment.